starrv/ChatClient/README.md

-This is a Java application that started as a school project where one can connect to a ChatServer and engage in a  group chat of up to 50 users.
-This is a solo project.
 # ChatClient

+This is a Java application where one could engage in a group chat of 50 maximum.
+This is the client software.